nim-lang/Nim/doc/manual.rst

     C++ class member functions on the x86 architecture.

 `syscall`:idx:
-    The syscall convention is the same as `__syscall` in C. It is used for interrupts.
+    The syscall convention is the same as `__syscall`:c: in C. It is used for interrupts.

 `noconv`:idx: